nuuuwan/news_lk3_data/README.md

 *2025-08-26 05:42:00* · [`adaderanalk`](https://www.adaderana.lk/news/111844/case-against-ex-president-ranil-to-be-taken-up-in-court-today) · `en`

-Former President Ranil Wickremesinghe, who became the first Executive President of Sri Lanka to be arrested and remanded, is scheduled to be produced before the Colombo Fort Magistrate’s Court today.
+Former President Ranil Wickremesinghe, who became the first Executive President of Sri Lanka to be arrested and remanded on Friday (22), is scheduled to be produced before the Colombo Fort Magistrate’s Court today (26).

-Former President Wickremesinghe, who was remanded until tomorrow (26), was initially admitted to the Prison Hospital, and then transferred to the National Hospital.

-He was admitted to the Intensive Care Unit (ICU) due to dehydration, according to hospital sources.

-The transfer was carried out on the recommendation of Prison Hospital doctors following medical examinations.

-Former President Wickremesinghe, was remanded until August 26 after being arrested by the Criminal Investigation Department (CID) on August 22.
+Former President Wickremesinghe, who was arrested by the Criminal Investigations Department (CID) at around 1:10 p.m. on Friday for allegedly misusing state funds was produced before Colombo Fort Magistrate Nilupuli Lankapura at around 3:00 p.m.

-Wickremesinghe was taken into custody for allegedly “misusing government funds” after being questioned about a September 2023 visit to the United Kingdom to attend a ceremony for his wife at a British university while he was head of state.
+The case, filed under the under provisions of the Penal Code and the Public Property Act, was adjourned after initial submissions, and subsequently the commencement of court proceedings delayed due to a blackout at the Fort Magistrate Court premises.

+After the resumption, considering the submissions made by the Attorney General’s Department and the defence attorneys, Colombo Fort Magistrate Nilupuli Lankapura ordered that the former President be remanded until August 26, a first in the history of Sri Lanka.

 ...